Edward Winslow: English origins

-Edward Winslow was born 18th October 1595, and was baptized two days later on the 20th of October at St Peter's Church, Droitwich in Worcestershire, England.
+Edward Winslow was born on 18th October 1595 and was baptized two days later on the 20th of October at St Peter's Church, Droitwich in Worcestershire, England.
 He was the eldest son of Edward Winslow Sr. of Droitwich, in Worcestershire, by his wife Magdalene Oliver whom he had married the previous year at St. Bride's Church, Fleet Street, London.

-Edward Winslow, the father, according to family records, was born October 17., 1560 and was a descendant of the Winslow family of Kempsey, Worcestershire, a line that had existed in the county at least since 1500.
+Edward Winslow, the father, according to family records, was born October 17, 1560, and was a descendant of the Winslow family of Kempsey, Worcestershire, a line that had existed in the county at least since 1500.
 The Winslow estate in Kempsey was called Kersweil with a similar name of Careswell later being given to the gentrified Plymouth estate of Governor Josiah Winslow, son of Edward Winslow and Susanna.

 Author Charles Banks notes that it is highly probable that this Edward, Sr. was the son of Kenelm Winslow of Kempsey.
 Author Eugene Stratton believes that no one has been able to discern Kenelm Winslow's ancestry with any certainty.
 Kenelm Winslow, probably a brother of Edward Sr., born in 1551, was called a resident of Worcester, yeoman, in 1605.
 It is not certain if the family was gentry, but were at least fairly well-off.
 Edward Sr. was an under-sheriff and involved in the salt production trade.

-Edward Winslow had four younger brothers: Gilbert (who accompanied him on the Mayflower in 1620), John, Josiah and Kenelm, all of whom followed Edward and Gilbert to America over the next decade.
+Edward Winslow had four younger brothers: Gilbert (who accompanied him on the Mayflower in 1620), John, Josiah, and Kenelm, all of whom followed Edward and Gilbert to America over the next decade.

 Between April 1606 and April 1611, Edward Winslow attended the King's School at Worcester Cathedral, under Henry Bright.
-Two years later, in August 1613, he became an apprentice contracted for a total of eight years to John Beale, stationer and citizen of London.
+Two years later, in August 1613, he became an apprentice contracted for a total of eight years to John Beale, a stationer and citizen of London.
 After an apparent legal dispute with Beale, however, Winslow's contract was re-made with his being apprenticed in October 1615, for eight years.
-But Winslow apparently did not fulfil his contract with Beale as about two years later, in 1617, he moved to Leiden, Holland to join the Separatist church there.
+But Winslow apparently did not fulfill his contract with Beale as about two years later, in 1617, he moved to Leiden, Holland to join the Separatist church there.